Originally shared in the B:CIVIC newsletter on 9.28.2021.

 - It equips you with the knowledge to advance your company and career.

-- It’s local, so there is no out-of-state travel time or expense.
+- It’s local, in Denver, so no out-of-state travel time or expense.

-- It’s compressed, it’s just once a week (for 14 class sessions).
+- It’s compressed – just once a week (plus a few Saturdays).

 - It costs substantially less than most other programs.
-And, if your company is a member of B:CIVIC, you receive an additional $500 discount.
+B:CIVIC members receive a $500 discount.

 - You’ll gain access to guest speakers, instructors, peer networking, and best practices.